 Brooke loved to eat healthy food- especially fruit!- and her favorite dessert was cupcakes.
 Every year on Christmas Eve she went to get a cupcake and get her nails done with her mommy.
 As she was quite the family girl, she also enjoyed going to wrestling practice with her daddy.

 Brooke was an adorable, loving, smart, funny girl.
-She is such a joy and blessing for her parents, grandparents, aunts, uncles, and entire extended family, as well as her many friends.
+She was such a joy and blessing for her parents, grandparents, aunts, uncles, and entire extended family, as well as her many friends.
 She truly was a special person and we faithfully believe in her.
-We love her so much.